Susan M. St. Ville

-Areas of expertise: Trauma; healing; gender issues in war and peace; psychological effects of violence, and religion, spirituality and conflict
+Areas of expertise: Trauma healing, gender issues in war and peace, the psychological effects of violence, and religion, spirituality and conflict

 Susan St. Ville has directed the Master’s Program in International Peace Studies at the Kroc Institute since 2012.
 Within the Keough School, she continues to direct the concentration in International Peace Studies within the Master in Global Affairs.

 St. Ville holds a Ph.D. in systematic theology (1986) and a master’s degree in social work (2002) from the University of Chicago.
 Her research and clinical interests focus on trauma, healing, gender issues in war and peace, and the psychological effects of violence.